How to transport goods commercially if you’re driving from the UK to any international destination.

 - any export licences

-- the Movement Reference Number (MRN) from the export declaration - if you're moving goods after a no-deal Brexit
+- the Movement Reference Number (MRN) from the export declaration - if you're moving goods out of the EU

 - the MRN and the Local Reference Number (LRN) - if you're moving goods under the Common Transit convention (CTC)

-- the ATA Carnet document - if you're moving goods out of the UK temporarily
+- the ATA Carnet document - if you're moving goods out of the EU temporarily

 - the TiR Carnet document - if you’re moving goods in a sealed load compartment with a seal number